Aaidt/Stockpulse_v1/README.md

 - **Interactive Visualizations**: Includes enhanced interactive plots for stock prices, technical indicators, and future price predictions.
 - **Trading Volume**: Displays trading volume over time as an easy-to-read bar chart.

+## How the Sentiment Analysis Works
+Sentiment is derived from the most recent 30 days of news articles related to the stock.
+The VADER sentiment model classifies the news as positive, neutral, or negative, and this sentiment is used as an input feature for the LSTM model.

+## How LSTM Model Works
+The Long Short-Term Memory (LSTM) model is trained on historical stock data (e.g., closing prices, volume) to predict future stock prices based on past trends and patterns.

+## Technical Indicators:
+Moving Averages (MA10, MA30) smooth out price data to highlight trends, while the RSI (Relative Strength Index) helps identify overbought or oversold conditions, aiding in price trend analysis.

+## Trading Volume:
+A bar chart displays the stock's trading volume over time, helping users easily spot peaks in activity and liquidity.

 ## Technologies Used:
 - **Streamlit**: For building the web app interface.
 - **TensorFlow/Keras**: For creating and training the LSTM model.